Russell Athletic: Expansion

 In 1941, founder Benjamin Russell died on December 16 and the reins of the company were passed to his son Benjamin C. Russell.
 During World War II, Russell's 'Athletic' Division sold primarily to the military.
 Shirts, drawers, T-shirts, athletic garments, and special outer garments were made for the Army and Navy.
 Benjamin C. Russell died in 1945 and was succeeded as president by his brother, Thomas D. Russell.
 After the War, the company embarked on further expansion and development throughout its knitting, weaving, dyeing, finishing, and cutting departments.

 During the 1960s, the 'Athletic' division was the largest marketer and manufacturer of athletic apparel and uniforms in the country.
 In 1962, Russell Manufacturing Company's name was changed to Russell Mills, Inc. In 1973, Russell Mills' name was changed to the Russell Corporation, and the company expanded manufacturing across the Southern USA, also to Latin America and Scotland.

 In 1992, Russell Athletic dealt a five-year contract to serve as the exclusive producer and marketer of athletic uniforms for most Major League Baseball (MLB) teams.
 The contract also stipulated that the company held the exclusive right to manufacture and market replicas of major league uniforms, T-shirts, and shorts.

-By 1995, Russell Athletic was the official supplier of team uniforms for 25 of (the then) 28 MLB teams, outfitted more NFL teams than any other company, and was still the largest manufacturer of athletic uniforms in the U.S. Meanwhile, the contract with the MLB was extended to 1999 (by which time the league had expanded to 30 teams); after which there was no exclusive uniform supplier to MLB, but continued to supply uniforms to some MLB teams through the end of the 2004 season, when Majestic Athletic became the exclusive supplier to uniforms to MLB, a partnership which began the next year in 2005 and continued until the end of the 2019 season, when Nike took over the MLB uniform contract starting in 2020.
+By 1995, Russell Athletic was the official supplier of team uniforms for 25 of (the then) 28 MLB teams, outfitted more NFL teams than any other company, and was still the largest manufacturer of athletic uniforms in the U.S. Meanwhile, the contract with MLB was extended to 1999 (by which time the league had expanded to 30 teams); after which there was no exclusive uniform supplier to MLB, but continued to supply uniforms to some MLB teams through the end of the 2004 season, when Majestic Athletic became the exclusive supplier to uniforms to MLB, a partnership which began the next year in 2005 and continued until the end of the 2019 season, when Nike took over the MLB uniform contract starting in 2020.